-8.6.
+- 8.6.
 Major developments should incorporate sustainable drainage systems unless there is clear evidence that this would be inappropriate.
 Inclusion of sustainable drainage systems within proposed major development sites will be assessed in accordance with national policy.
-Surface water should be managed in accordance with the following hierarchy (with a) being the preferred option and d) being the least favourable option): a) an adequate soakaway or other form of infiltration system; b) an attenuated discharge to watercourse; c) an attenuated discharge to public surface water sewer; d) an attenuated discharge to public combined sewer.
-9.7.
-Surface water management infrastructure within new developments should" Re-number subsequent policy sections accordingly.
+Surface water should be managed in accordance with the following hierarchy (with a) being the preferred option and d) being the least favourable option): - a) an adequate soakaway or other form of infiltration system; - b) an attenuated discharge to watercourse; - c) an attenuated discharge to public surface water sewer; - d) an attenuated discharge to public combined sewer. - 9-7.
+Surface water management infrastructure within new developments should - 108. ... with multiple developers involved, the drainage proposals should cover all phases and the full construction period.
+Any development proposal should demonstrate unfettered rights to discharge between various phases."

+Re-number subsequent policy sections accordingly.
 MM032 128 LPC13 Section 4 "4.
-New developments for housing, employment or other uses will be required to meet high standards of sustainable design and construction and minimise carbon emissions equivalent to CSH level 4, ie. 19% carbon reduction against Part L 2013 unless proven unviable.
-To this end they should use energy efficiently and where feasible incorporate decentralised energy systems" In response to the Written Ministerial Statement (2015) setting out the Government's national policy in relation to setting energy standards for new dwellings.
-The modification ensures the Plan is fully compliant with this.

-12 paragraph 7.27.1 "7.27.1The NPPF indicates that planning has a key role to play in supporting the delivery of renewable and low carbon energy by reducing greenhouse gas emissions and encouraging energy production from such sources, and this Policy, in conjunction with a number of other Policies in this Plan, will support the Council's Climate Change Emergency declaration."
-For clarity.
-12 Justification, paragraph 7.27.5 "7.27.5 The Liverpool City Region Renewable Energy Capacity Study 2010 assessed the scope for large scale wind and other forms of renewable energy generation across the City Region.
-Although it identified some areas of search for wind energy development, none of these were in St.Helens Borough.
+New developments for housing, employment or other uses will be required to meet high standards of sustainable design and construction and minimise carbon emissions equivalent to CSH level 4, i.e. 19% carbon reduction against Part L 2013 unless proven unviable.
+To this end they should use energy efficiently and where feasible incorporate decentralised energy systems" 129 Reasoned Justification, paragraph 7.27.1 "7.27.1The NPPF indicates that planning has a key role to play in supporting the delivery of renewable and low carbon energy by reducing greenhouse gas emissions and encouraging energy production from such sources, and this Policy, in conjunction with a number of other Policies in this Plan, will support the Council's Climate Change Emergency declaration."
+129 Reasoned Justification, paragraph 7.27.5 "7.27.5 The Liverpool City Region Renewable Energy Capacity Study 2010 assessed the scope for large scale wind and other forms of renewable energy generation across the City Region.
+Although it identified some areas of search for wind energy development, none of these were in St. Helens Borough.
 The Council acknowledges however that some forms of wind energy development may be acceptable within the Borough.
 In such cases the applicant would need to demonstrate that their development is technically feasible and acceptable taking into account factors such as wind speed, environmental and landscape designations and proximity to sensitive receptors such as residential properties and heritage assets.
 All proposals will be expected to comply with all relevant criteria set out in Policy LPC13, other policies of this Plan and national policy."
-To ensure policy wording aligns with national policy on wind energy development.